hamishtodd1/msb/README.md

 * Is able to have a leaderboard at the end rather than a simple win/loss, so people's skill is more accurately and proportionately reported.
 This, I think, combats a problem pointed out by [Zvi Moshowitz](https://www.lesswrong.com/posts/fs2ozRQ4osJr9Wbfu/on-robin-hanson-s-board-game) that in the boardgame, that the endgame has distorted incentives that point away from buy bets that reflect your belief about the probability of a suspect's guilt.

+* Permits much more fine-grained betting, i.e. each suspect gets far more bets than in the boardgame.
+Many players believe that one bet on a suspect is a useful thing to have (this leads to people obsessing over the first bet).
+I am pretty sure that this isn't true; I certainly think it shouldn't be.
+At least if everyone is playing with the optimal strategy (see above), it's not about how many bets you have at a given time but about how good you are at judging probabilities, which should involve exchanging a very large number of bets.
+Having only one or two bets on a suspect should be a pathological situation encountered rarely in optimal play, because it means that the owners of the bets are having to "round their probability to the nearest bet".

 Aside from the board game vs video game thing:
 * Visualizing mathematics is interesting.
 This is especially true of statistics.
 Statistics, as a field, is abstract and dry - but much as I love geometry, statistics is probably the most important area of mathematics, because almost all human thought is statistical, though people foolishly pretend it isn't.